ac-93/pybullet-object-models/README.md

  │   │   ├── ...   # example: 02942699
  |   |   |   ├── ...    # example: 1ab3abb5c090d9b68e940c4e64a94e1e
 ```

 4. In the project root folder, run `python build_shapenet_urdfs.py`.
-The extracted `.urdf` files are named `model.urdf`.
-They are placed under the object ID directory.
+The script extracts `.urdf` files from the ShapeNet `.obj` files.
+The extracted files, renamed `model.urdf`, can be found under each object ID directory.
 For example:
 ```
 pybullet_object_models
  ├── shapenet